 Pick Only 1 or 2 Areas to Explore

-Marina Bay/Financial District: The area is best known for the Marina Bay Sands Resort that is home to a hotel, casino, shopping mall, convention centre, and museum.
-It also features the newly opened Gardens by the Bay, an absolute delight for nature and photography lovers.
+The area is best known for the Marina Bay Sands Resort that is home to a hotel, casino, shopping mall, convention center, and museum.
+It also features Gardens by the Bay, an absolute delight for nature and photography lovers.
 You could spend hours roaming around the gardens and admiring the views of the Marina Bay.
 (We definitely did)

-Orchard Road: If your heart goes “boom boom boom” at the idea of shopping, then look no further than the main shopping streets in Singapore – Orchard Road and Scotts Road.
+If your heart goes “boom boom boom” at the idea of shopping, then look no further than the main shopping streets in Singapore – Orchard Road and Scotts Road.
 Here you’ll be greeted with several kilometers of road lined entirely with upmarket shopping malls.
-Not my idea of fun, but hey it’s heaven or some!
+Not our idea of fun, but hey it’s heaven for some!

-Little India: This vibrant area is the centre for the Indian community in Singapore.
-Head over to Serangoon Road, right into the heart of action.
-Enjoy some shopping, people watching, and make sure you try the uniquely Singaporean dish – fish head curry
+This vibrant area is the center for the Indian community in Singapore.
+Head over to Serangoon Road, right into the heart of the action.
+Enjoy some shopping, people watching, and make sure you try the uniquely Singaporean dish – fish head curry.

 Don’t Forget to Eat